slatedocs/slate/source/includes/_requirement_traceability.md

 ```

-## Add linked issues to a specific requirement
+## Link issues to a specific requirement

-This endpoint adds linked issues for a specific requirement
+This endpoint links issues to a specific requirement

 ### HTTP Request